HTTPArchive/almanac.httparchive.org/src/content/en/2019/fonts.md

 (Graph Title: Third-party hosted versus self-hosted (local); Source: 06.01)

 The fact that three quarters are hosted is perhaps unsurprising given Google Fonts dominance that we will discuss [below](#what-are-the-most-popular-third-party-hosts).

-Note that `preload` is not yet available with Google Fonts, as they generate unique URLs for their fonts [which are liable to change](https://github.com/google/fonts/issues/1067), and even [serve different fonts for different browsers](https://github.com/google/fonts/issues/234).
-Google serves fonts by getting websites to include a CSS link to a stylesheet.
-This will be in the main HTML (more on which below), so will already be connected to quickly.
-However, the fonts themselves are hosted on another domain `https://fonts.gstatic.com` so `preconnect` is a great option here as that will not be discovered until the CSS is downloaded.
+Google serves fonts using third-party CSS files hosted on `https://fonts.googleapis.com`.
+Developers add requests to these stylesheets using `<link>` tags in their markup.
+While these stylesheets are render blocking, they are very small.
+However, the font files are hosted on yet another domain: `https://fonts.gstatic.com`.
+The model of requiring two separate hops to two different domains makes `preconnect` a great option here for the second request that will not be discovered until the CSS is downloaded.

+Note that while `preload` would be a nice addition to load the font files higher in the request waterfall (remember that `preconnect` sets up the connection, it doesn’t request the file content), `preload` is not yet available with Google Fonts.
+Google Fonts generates unique URLs for their font files [which are subject to change](https://github.com/google/fonts/issues/1067).

 ### What are the most popular third-party hosts?